Naona "Peaches" Wallin

-As a nature photographer, the time I spend in the field is invaluable; nature is my classroom.
-This has been true since I was a child, and continues to have significance for me as a life-long Alaskan.
-For three years my parents and I lived completely off-the-grid, deep in the heart of the Tongass National Forest.
-Living in a temperate rainforest that receives more than thirteen feet of annual rainfall is not easy.
-When you live in the wilderness, day to day living revolves around your ability to observe nature: the weather, tides, and seasons.
+As a nature photographer, my time in the field is invaluable; nature is my classroom.
+This has been true since childhood and continues to have significance for me as a lifelong Alaskan.
+For three years, we lived entirely off-the-grid, deep in the heart of the Tongass National Forest.
+Living in the wilderness revolved around our ability to observe nature: the weather, tides, and seasons.

-While learning my surroundings , I formed a deep connection with the natural world.
-A connection essential to my artistic process today.
-As a child, I was fascinated by the surrounding scenery; from the cleansing smell of fresh rainfall to an awe-inspiring sunset to the wonder of rain splattering on calm ocean surface.
+While learning to read the landscape, I formed a deep connection with the natural world—a relationship essential to my artistic process today.
+As a child, I was fascinated by the surrounding scenery, from the cleansing smell of fresh rainfall to an awe-inspiring sunset to the wonder of rain splattering on a calm ocean surface.
 My childhood admiration for beauty in the Alaskan wild developed into a nature-inspired artistic intuition.
 Being in nature immediately grounds me in the present.
-I see beautiful images everywhere and my creativity comes alive.
-Now, as an adult, when I witness these moments I’m inspired to create and share them as photographs.
+I see beautiful images everywhere, and my creativity comes alive.
+When I witness these moments, I’m inspired to create and share them as photographs.